violinist-dev/docs/content/bundled-packages.md

 ### Example with a block list

 > With the configuration above, when a new release is released for __symfony/dom-crawler__ and __symfony/yaml__ (which usually are released at the same time) you will get 2 pull requests.
 One pull request will update symfony/dom-crawler, bundled with symfony/yaml.
 The other one will update symfony/yaml.
 This is probably not what you want.
 You probably want to have just the one pull request for symfony/dom-crawler where symfony/yaml is already updated, and not get individual pull requests for symfony/yaml.
-To achieve this, you need to also blacklist symfony/yaml.
+To achieve this, you need to also add symfony/yaml to the block list.
 Like so:

 {{< highlight JSON "hl_lines=8-19" >}}
 {